-Pathologists are vital to clinicians, patients, and medicine overall.
-Yet they are some of the most overworked employees in healthcare systems around the world.
+Pathologists are vital to clinicians, patients and medicine overall.
+Yet, they are some of the most overworked employees in healthcare systems around the world.
 We are all becoming more and more aware of the worrisome statistics.
-Cancer rates are rising, chronic disease prevalence is increasing, populations are ageing faster.
-With more disease, come more patients and more samples to be analyzed by pathologists.
+Cancer rates are rising, chronic disease prevalence is increasing, populations are aging faster.
+With more disease, comes more patients and more samples to be analyzed by pathologists.

-While the number of samples increases, some hospitals process over 1,000 pathology slides in one day, less medical professionals are actually specializing in this field.
-From 2007 to 2017 the number of pathologists in the United States decreased by 17.5%.
+While the number of samples increases – some hospitals process over 1000 pathology slides in one day – fewer medical professionals are actually specializing in this field.
+From 2007 to 2017 the number of pathologists in the USA decreased by 17.5%.
 Meanwhile in Europe, in the UK specifically, a 2017 survey conducted by the Royal College of Pathologists found sufficient staffing numbers in only 3% of pathology departments in the whole of the NHS.

 Besides exhaustion, burnout and increasing amounts of stress, what else can this strain on pathologists result in?
 Diagnostic delays and errors.
 Increased costs due to the need for outsourcing services.
 A ripple effect is created: from sample to pathologist to patient.
 The overload can have dire consequences for all.